Information about Biwakubosawa (枇杷窪沢)

 Where will you have the chance to climb such a rock feature?
 Just for that, the route is worth it.

-For protections, I used one #0.1 and at about two to three sets of cams from #0.2 to #0.75 (Black Diamond).
-Eventually #1, #2 cams or #3? might be useful in some places above the moon-shaped rock.
-But I preferred using those placements for hand jams and user smaller cams in between.
+For protections, I used one #0.1 and about two to three sets of cams from #0.2 to #0.75 (Black Diamond).
+Eventually #1, #2 cams or #3? might be useful in some places just behind or above the moon-shaped rock.
+But I preferred using those placements for hand jams and use smaller cams in between.
 Keep a #0.1 and a #0.2 for the mantle at the end.

-Up to the “the moon”, protections placements are limited as there is no continuous crack.
+Up to the “the moon”, protections placements are limited as there is no continuous crack, but more than enough in the corner.
 Normally blocs are good and shouldn’t move or break when cams would open on a fall.
 Judge by yourself.
 Even if I made a lot of cleaning, it is still possible that a cams pops out from their placements due to remaining dust inside.
 The route being new, do not hesitate to over protect it.

 Route by: Matthieu Lienart